-I have been making video games professionally for 18 years.
+I have been making video games professionally since 1999.
 My creative focus was initially in visual arts before discovering delight inherent in creating and combining all kinds of creative pursuits with technology.
 My favorites include (but are not limited to) digital games, board-games, visual story-telling, writing, rocketry, teaching, experiential spaces, and music (both the loud and soft kind.)

 My professional career began In 1999 during my pursuit of a bachelor's degree in digital media and animation at the Art Institute of Colorado.
 I was recruited by Electronic Arts for their internship program (then called EA Academy) so I left Colorado to intern as a game artist at EA's HQ studio in Redwood Shores, California.
 Upon graduation, I accepted an offer for a full-time position.